School of Health Professions

 In 2008, the School of Allied Health Sciences became known as the School of Health Professions; that same year, the Department of Physical Therapy revised the Master of Science degree program and began offering a Doctor of Physical Therapy degree.
 In 2015, the Department of Respiratory Care began offering the Master of Science in Respiratory Care.
 In 2018, the Occupational Therapy program began to offer a Doctor of Occupational Therapy and the new Master of Science in Speech-Language Pathology program was introduced.

-Today the School of Health Professions includes six departments: Communication Sciences and Disorders, Health Sciences, Emergency Health Sciences, Occupational Therapy, Physician Assistant Studies and Physical Therapy.
-Together, these departments offer three doctoral degrees, four master’s degrees, four bachelor’s degrees and three certificates.
+Today the School of Health Professions includes seven departments: Communication Sciences and Disorders, Health Sciences, Emergency Health Sciences, Occupational Therapy, Physician Assistant Studies, Physical Therapy and Respiratory Care.
+Together, these departments offer three doctoral degrees, five master’s degrees, four bachelor’s degrees and three certificates.

 Mission Statement